velosoberti/DataScience_Guide/README.md

 ##

-#### In this project, I develop a simple study guide on forecasting, starting with important concepts such as stationary series, moving averages, performance metrics, and related topics.
-After this section.
+- <h2 id="forecasting-guide"> In this project, I develop a simple study guide on forecasting, starting with important concepts such as stationary series, moving averages, performance metrics, and related topics.
+After this section. </h2>

 #### I explore forecasting with Moving Averages, Exponential Smoothing and its methods, and ARIMA.